 This seminar is open to the public.

 William Lyon Mackenzie King Visiting Professor of Canadian Studies, Canada Program.
-Professor of Sociology, University of Montreal.
+Canada Research Chair of Global Migration, Balsillie School of International Affairs; Professor, Department of Geography and Environmental Studies, Wilfrid Laurier University.